leonelBianchi/lebianchi.github.io/1_about.md

 Internship in structural engineering office.
 Assistance to senior engineers in the design of steel structures and generation of documentation: Mainly industrial warehouses.

-## research experience
+## research and academic experience

+* Member of the research group GADE (Group of Analysis and Design of Structures).
+Universidad Tecnológica Nacional, Facultad Regional Buenos Aires.

+* Research Project: "Adaptive Computational Analysis in Structural Mechanics".
+Undergraduate researcher.
+Finite element method.
+Simulation of physical processes.
+Visualization of model outputs on the mechanical deformation of complex microstructures.

+* Research Project: "Numerical Methods Applied to Structural Dynamics".
+Undergraduate Researcher.
+Vibrations.
+First approach to structural health monitoring.
+Machine learning proof-of-concept for structural damage.

-Teacher Assistant of course "Numerical Methods" at Universidad Tecnológica Nacional Facultad Regional Buenos Aires.
+* Teacher Assistant of course "Numerical Methods" at Universidad Tecnológica Nacional Facultad Regional Buenos Aires.

 ## publications